I had my concrete pad raised but it settled again, why did it do this?

 Which fills a pad better, Polyurethane Foam or Mudjacking?

 Although foam is engineered, the biggest problem is the installation isn’t engineered.
 Because polyurethane foam is an expanding material, makes it difficult to fill voids.
 There are risks of raising the concrete pad too high when trying to fill the voids with an expanding material.
-How much foam to add under a pad when filling voids is a guessing game.
+How much expanding foam material to add under a concrete pad when filling voids is a guessing game.
 There is specialty equipment to help measure the movement in a concrete pad while filling voids, but that doesn’t help determine if the concrete pad is properly filled.

 Which is cheaper when raising concrete, Mudjacking or Polyurethane Foam?

 Having voids under concrete around the Peace Region is common and the depth of the void can be quiet substantial.
-The only way raising a pad with foam can be cheaper is if the holes are spread father apart than they should be, skipping holes that are needed to fill a pad properly and supporting it on foam piles.
-This leaves a lot of voids under a pad, which doesn’t support the pad properly, and allows water to travel underneath.
+The only way raising a concrete pad with foam can be cheaper is if the holes are spread father apart than they should be, skipping holes that are needed to fill a concrete pad properly and supporting the concrete pad on foam piles.
+This leaves a lot of voids under a concrete pad, which doesn’t support the concrete pad properly, and allows water to travel underneath.
 It’s not only that some foaming companies do this but some mudjacking companies do this also.
 You can tell how well a concrete lifting company fills a pad by the distance the holes are drilled apart, and the number of rows they install in the pad.
 When it comes to raising concrete, experience and honesty do matter!

 How far are holes placed apart when raising concrete?

 The number of rows of holes depends on how much the concrete is sunk and the distance it is sunk.
-The majority of pads take a minimum of 2 rows of holes while larger pads take more.
+The majority of concrete pads take a minimum of 3 rows of holes while larger pads take more.
 Even a 5-foot wide sidewalk usually requires 2 rows of holes to fill it properly.

 My driveway is sunk by the garage but is moving up during the winter.
-If I raise the pad back to its proper height, I feel the pad will raise higher next winter.
+If I raise the concrete pad back to its proper height, I feel the pad will raise higher next winter.
 Should I raise the pad or just leave it as is?

 If you have any pad that moves up during the winter, you have a water problem!